acperkins3/plot-segmentation/README.md

 <p align="center"><img src="https://speckled-breadfruit-5bb.notion.site/image/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fsecure.notion-static.com%2Fc29a4d15-0083-4e6f-a64d-780466098951%2FScreen_Shot_2022-12-13_at_12.05.34_PM_(3).png?id=29ea9983-40a5-47a6-9cbd-ca4b1e1ee26e&table=block&spaceId=5c4f5b44-950a-4844-bd0f-87f77e11832b&width=1120&userId=&cache=v2" width="300" /></p>

 To make sure you don't accidentally change it again later, I would suggest right clicking on the layer in the `Layers` panel on the left and choosing `Remove Layer`.
 You can do the same for the orthomosaic.

+## Some extra details

+1. If the plot outlines are the wrong size, show up in totally the wrong place, etc., feel free to skip that flight.

 Please let us know if you have any questions!